-Control Emulator (CE) is a software allowing NC programmers to simulate and test NC programs using Machine Code Data (MCD) inside ICAM’s Virtual Machine®
+Control Emulator (CE) is a software allowing NC programmers to simulate and test NC programs using Machine Code Data (MCD) inside ICAM’s Virtual Machine® or CATIA.

 As compared to traditional APT-based simulation systems, which simulate the programmer’s planned tool path, CE allows for a more meaningful simulation that represents how the machine tool will react to the MCD output that was generated from the post-processor.

 CE also provides a powerful validation method allowing users to determine the association between MCD and specific operations within the NC program and allows for specific modifications to the CAD/CAM NC program depending on the simulation results.

 CE reads MCD to emulate the actions of CNC machines and controllers and provides users with the following advanced functions:

 - Verifies the actual tool path as described by the MCD